react-bootstrap-table/react-bootstrap-table2/docs/basic-filter.md

   caseSensitive: true, // default is false, and true will only work when comparator is LIKE
   style: { ... }, // your custom styles on input
   delay: 1000, // how long will trigger filtering after user typing, default is 500 ms
-  getFilter: (f) => { ... } // accept callback function and you can call it for filter programmtically });
+  getFilter: (f) => { ... }, // accept callback function and you can call it for filter programmtically
+  id: 'id', // assign a unique value for htmlFor attribute, it's useful when you have same dataField across multiple table in one page
+});

 // omit...